Starting to think about BACK TO SCHOOL items? Even text books? When you shop…

 Priest denies Communion to lesbian at her mother’s funeral.
 Anger ensues.
 Can.
 915 hell breaks loose.

-Deep in grief, [We start with emotion and an image by which it is clear that the priest involved must be condemned, no matter what.]
-Barbara Johnson … Continue reading
+From WaPo: D.C. archdiocese: Denying Communion to lesbian at funeral was against ‘policy’ By Michelle Boorstein Deep in grief, [We start with emotion and an image by which it is clear that the priest involved must be condemned, no matter … Continue reading

 “In the formation of their consciences, the Christian faithful ought carefully to attend to the sacred and certain doctrine of the Church.”